maslesa/Pigeon-Chat-App/README.md

 # 🕊️ Pigeon Chat Application
-Pigeon is a real-time group chat application where users can communicate via messages and images, manage their profiles, interact with an AI chatbot, and collaborate in group chats with admin controls.
+Pigeon is a real-time group chat application that enables users to communicate through messages and images, manage their profiles, interact with an AI chatbot, and collaborate in group chats with admin controls.
+Users can also create and manage personal notes directly within the app.
+Pigeon supports both dark and light mode for an optimal user experience.

 ## 🚧 Status
 **Development in Progress** – Core features are partially completed.